 Weed control alternatives to glyphosate are being tested in major perennial crops.

-The development of natural product leads in the emergence of new herbicides as well as biopesticides implies that new modes of action are possible, while genetic engineering gives further possibilities for modifying herbicide selectivity and generating totally unique methods to weed management.
-Understanding plant pathogen interactions will aid in the development of novel biological control agents, and insights into plant–plant interactions indicate that crops might be enhanced by controlling their response to competition.
+The development of natural products leads to the emergence of new herbicides as well as biopesticides implies that new modes of action are possible, while genetic engineering gives further possibilities for modifying herbicide selectivity and generating totally unique methods to weed management.
+Understanding plant-pathogen interactions will aid in the development of novel biological control agents, and insights into plant–plant interactions indicate that crops might be enhanced by controlling their response to competition.
 Revolutions in computer power and automation have spawned a fledgling business based on the use of machine vision as well as global positioning system data to differentiate weeds from crops and offer precise weed control.
 These technologies bring up new avenues for effective weed management, whether it be through chemical or mechanical means.

 Herbicide-resistant crop volunteer interference and management

 Volunteer imidazolinone-resistant (IR) barley or wheat can cause problems in rotating crops, especially when IR crops like canola or wheat are planted.
 Due to high fecundity, seed loss before or after harvest, and secondary seed dormancy, HR canola volunteers are common in the Northern Great Plains, and they can interfere with crops planted in rotation, such as flax.

 HR corn volunteers compete in rotational crops like corn, cotton, soybean, as well as sugarbeet, with yield reduction dependent on the concentration of HR corn volunteers.
 Volunteer HR cotton, rice, soybean, and sugarbeet aren’t a big issue and can be managed with current herbicides.
 If the crop volunteers are several HR, pesticide options are restricted; thus, documenting the cultivar sown the previous year and picking the right herbicide is critical.